bcgov/AzureFilesPoC/Resources/BCGov-TerraformResourcesForAzurePoC.md

 4. **Cross-Subscription Deployment**: If deploying runners in a different subscription than resources, ensure firewall rules are configured to allow cross-subscription access.

 5. **Secure Variables**: Never store sensitive variables in version control.
 Use GitHub Secrets, Azure KeyVault, or Azure DevOps variable groups.

+- **Landing Zone Samples Reference:** See [BCGov-AzureLandingZoneSamplesSummary.md](BCGov-AzureLandingZoneSamplesSummary.md) for a summary of the official BC Gov Azure Landing Zone sample modules, best practices, and recommendations for future enhancements and alignment.